lynnfaraday/aresmush.com/_root/install-ares/system-requirements.md

 ### Operating System

 AresMUSH runs best on a Unix-like operating system, such as Linux or MacOSX.
-If you have no other preference, choose **Ubuntu Linux** because that's what I use and I'll be able to help you better.
+The Ares install scripts and tutorials are geared toward **Ubuntu Linux**.

-> AresMUSH _can_ run on Windows, but all Ares scripts and instructions are geared towards Unix-like environments.
-If you want to run it on Windows, it will require some gymnastics.
-It is not officially supported, but it can work.
+> AresMUSH _can_ run on Windows, but it will require some gymnastics and is not officially supported.

 ### RAM

-I wouldn’t recommend anything less than 500MB.
-In testing, Ares RAM usage has been about 70MB-80MB with up to a dozen players connected, but you also need RAM for the OS itself and any other utilities you want to be running.

-Most VPS servers will give you at least 500MB, so that shouldn’t be a problem.
+For just the telnet portal, you can get away with 500MB of RAM for a modestly-sized game.
+The web portal requires 1GB of RAM to run decently.

 ### CPU